kokkos/ProgrammingGuide/design.md

 ## Layout abstraction

 <!--- TODO: Bryce doesn't like "be generic over".
 Bryce thinks he prefers "parameterize" or some phrasing that uses that term.-->
-Modern C++ design requires library authors to orthogonalize certain aspects of the design into customization points that algorithms may be generic over.
+Modern C++ design requires library authors to orthogonalize certain aspects of the design into customization points, over which algorithms may be written generically.
 The most commonplace example of this is the `Allocator` abstraction\cite{wg21_is_14882:2017,cppreference_allocator_ntr}, which controls memory allocation for standard containers like `std::vector`\cite{wg21_is_14882:2017,cppreference_vector}.
-Most algorithms on containers do not change regardless of how the underlying data is allocated, and the `Allocator` abstraction allows those algorithms to be generic over the form of memory allocation used by the container.
+Most algorithms on containers do not change regardless of how the underlying data is allocated.
+The `Allocator` abstraction allows such algorithms to be generic over the form of memory allocation used by the container.

 An example of one such aspect in the current context is the layout of the underlying data with respect to the multi-index domain.